What is a longitudinal survey?

 I’ve been asked if you can link my survey data – what does this mean?

+If you completed your first LSAY survey between 2015 and 2018 you are part of the Y15 cohort.
 Over the course of the LSAY program we will be asking your permission to link your LSAY data to other sources of information.
 Consent to link your data is voluntary and you can still take part in the survey even if you don’t want your data linked.
 By ‘linking’ data together we can build a better picture of what life is like for young people in Australia.
+See below for information on each of our linkage projects or head to our data linkage page.

 - Linking to school results: If this is your first time doing LSAY we’ll be asking at the end of the survey if we can link your survey data with your school results.
 This means getting your permission to add your NAPLAN scores from Years 3, 5, 7 and 9, as well as your senior secondary school subject results (Years 11 and 12) to your survey data.
 For more information please read our fact sheet: Linking your school results to your LSAY data.